An overview of the criminal law system in the Dominican Republic

 This document is intended to give you basic information on how the Dominican criminal law system functions.
 It is not a substitute for legal advice, which can only be provided by a lawyer qualified to practice in the Dominican Republic.
 It should also be read in conjunction with the brochure A Guide for Canadians Imprisoned Abroad.

 If you break the laws of another country, you are subject to the judicial system of that country.
 Being a foreigner or not knowing the local laws is not an excuse.
-Foreign Affairs, Trade and Development Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.The Dominican and Canadian criminal law systems are significantly different.
+Global Affairs Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.The Dominican and Canadian criminal law systems are significantly different.
 This can increase the stress and practical problems arising from arrest and imprisonment in the Dominican Republic.
 For example, please note that in the Dominican Republic:

 - you may be initially held without official charges for up to 48 hours;